nwoproject/Courier-Driver-Tracker/API/docs/README.md

         "code_104": {
             "code_description": "Driver was driving with the company car when no deliveries were scheduled.", "driver_abnormalities": []
+        },
+        "code_105": {
+            "code_description": "Driver never embarked on the route that was assigned to him.", "driver_abnormalities": []
+        },
+        "code_106": {
+            "code_description": "Driver skipped a delivery on his route.", "driver_abnormalities": []
         }
     }
 }